Analysis | Hong Kong Money Is Fleeing? Not Around Here

 While Hong Kong has slipped from being the world’s largest IPO venue last year, it’s still running in third place in 2019 behind the Nasdaq and New York exchanges, with companies having raised $18.6 billion in the city, according to data compiled by Bloomberg.
 That testifies to Hong Kong’s enduring strength as a capital-raising hub, an advantage that won’t easily be prized away by any regional rival.

 The bottom line for companies such as ESR is that they have few other choices.
 Hong Kong has Asia’s deepest stock market bar Tokyo, where investors are mostly domestically focused and few foreign companies opt to list.
 Singapore, meanwhile, has been bedeviled by a lack of liquidity.
-The city’s market capitalization has shrunk to $478 billion — smaller than Thailand’s and less than a 10th of Hong Kong’s $5.2 trillion.
+The city’s market capitalization has shrunk to $478 billion — smaller than Thailand’s and less than a 10th of Hong Kong’s $5.2 trillion, according to Bloomberg-compiled data.(2)

 Hong Kong-traded Fortune Real Estate Investment Trust withdrew its dual listing from Singapore’s main board in June, citing costs of compliance and low trading volumes, one of a number of companies to have abandoned the exchange.
 Singapore is the world’s 12th largest venue globally for IPOs this year, behind even Borsa Italiana and SIX Swiss Exchange.
 Even well-known Singapore names have been looking to sell shares elsewhere: PropertyGuru Ltd., an online real estate classifieds business backed by KKR & Co. and TPG Capital, had been looking to list in Australia, before withdrawing an expected $260 million IPO on Wednesday.